 Review summary: Sony A6500 vs Hasselblad X1D

-So what conclusions can be drawn?
+So how do things add up?
 Is there a clear favorite between the Sony A6500 and the Hasselblad X1D?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.